davy7125/polyphone/en/manual/soundfont-editor/editing-pages/sample-editor.md

 This estimate can be used for tuning.

 An export of the graph into a png image is possible by using the contextual menu of the graph (right click).
-A [tool](manual/soundfont-editor/tools/sample-tools.md#doc_peakfrequencies) is also available to export peak information of all samples.
+A [tool][s-tool-peak] is also available to export peak information of all samples.

 ![Fourier graph](images/fourier_graph.png "Fourier graph")